soffes/cheddar-ios/Readme.markdown

 # Cheddar for iOS

+**Important:** Cheddar for iOS is no longer maintained by Nothing Magical.
+It has been [sold](http://sam.roon.io/parting-ways-with-cheddar).
+Going forward, Cheddar is no longe open source since the new owner has choosen to keep it private.
+This will remain as an archive of the previous version that was open source.
+Everything should still work.
+Thank you to everyone for your support as I built Cheddar.
+Seriously.
+Thank you.

+---

 [Cheddar for iOS](http://cheddarapp.com/apps) is the universal iPhone and iPad application for [Cheddar](http://cheddarapp.com), a simple & instant task manager.

 **You can download Cheddar for iOS [free on the App Store](http://itunes.apple.com/app/id524382948?partnerId=30&siteID=gCug0Bwa2R0).**